afelten-Anses/NAuRA/README.md

 	GKTHLMHAIGHHVLDNNPDAKVIYTSSEKFTNEFIKSIRDNEGEAFRERYRNIDVLLI

 Optionally, a specific minimum of coverage (column 1) and minimum of identity (column 2) can be setting for each query.
-If no value are is specified, values given by '-pl' and '-ph' arguments are setting by default.
+If no value are is specified, values given by '-pl' and/or '-ph' arguments are setting by default.
 Values must be separated by a tab character.

 	/data/myProject/queryA.fasta
 	/data/myProject/queryB.fasta	90	90